 Duplicate/Clone a Data Source

-While Dataddo does not offer built-in versioning for data sources, you can achieve a similar outcome by using the Source Cloning feature.
+- You need versioning for your data source.
 By cloning the existing source, you can make modifications to its parameters without affecting the original setup.
 This allows you to maintain various versions of a source configuration to meet different needs.

 Delete a Source